 Divide By Zero Technologies unveiled the addition of Polypropylene in their 3D printing material arsenal.
 Divide By Zero customers are now be able to 3D print polypropylene (PP) in the patented AEQON & AION Series of FDM 3D printers which offer 5X faster and high-performance 3D printing.

 Speaking on this, CEO & Founder Swapnil Sansare said, “This light-weight high strength material will prove beneficial in the medical, food and packaging industry with incredible results needing mass customisations.”

 Objectify partners with Air Works Group to deliver 3D Printing for Aviation MRO

-Objectify Technologies announced a collaboration with Air Works Group, India’s largest and most diverse independent MRO, in May of this year to help deliver 3D Printing for Aviation MRO.
+Objectify Technologies, a leading metal 3D printing company in India, announced a collaboration with Air Works Group, India’s largest and most diverse independent MRO, in May of this year to help deliver 3D Printing for Aviation MRO.
 Air Works is a well-known company with a strong presence in India.

-The collaboration aims to develop a variety of complex, new generation compounds and 3D printing polymers with unique properties that allow for extensive customization in product design, such as printing and production of parts/sub-parts and even entire assemblies that are either difficult, prohibitively expensive, or cannot be manufactured using traditional manufacturing processes.
+The collaboration is a step forward toward integration of 3D printing in the country and a welcome news for the Indian 3D printing industry.
+It aims to develop a variety of complex, new generation compounds and 3D printing polymers with unique properties that allow for extensive customization in product design, such as printing and production of parts/sub-parts and even entire assemblies that are either difficult, prohibitively expensive, or cannot be manufactured using traditional manufacturing processes.